rambotech/BOG.Framework/README.md

   A replacement for the standard Dictionary<K,V> class, which does not allow serialization.

 ###Serializer
-  A static class containing methods to serialize and deserialize between objects, strings and files.
+  A static class containing methods to serialize and deserialize XML between objects, strings and files.

 ###SettingsDictionary
   A kind of Dictionary<string,object> with internal methods to load, save and merge.
 Originally designed